iloveddev/mus/README.md

 If your project uses AnimeAV1 API, attribution is appreciated:

-Powered by AnimeAV1 API — by iLoveddev
+> Powered by AnimeAV1 API — by iLoveddev.

 ---